akhilkedia/AllTrans/README.md

 ### No app is being translated in any app

-- If no app is being translated, check is `"AllTrans"` is enabled in `Xposed Installer -> Modules`.
+- If no app is being translated, check is "AllTrans" is enabled in "Xposed Installer -> Modules".
-- Also check if your `"Microsoft Subscription Key"` is correct.
+- Also check if your "Microsoft Subscription Key" is correct.

 ### Translated app is stuck in opening screen

-- If this is the first time you started translating this app, click on the app's name in `"Apps to Translate"` tab, and in `"Other Settings"` fill in `"Delay Before Replcaing With Translated Text"` to `2000`.
+- If this is the first time you started translating this app, click on the app's name in "Apps to Translate" tab, and in "Other Settings" fill in "Delay Before Replcaing With Translated Text" to "2000".

 ### The Translated app is "Force Close"

-- Click on the app's name in `"Apps to Translate"` tab, and in `"Other Settings"` fill in `"Delay Before Replcaing With Translated Text"` to `2000`.
+- Click on the app's name in "Apps to Translate" tab, and in "Other Settings" fill in "Delay Before Replcaing With Translated Text" to "2000".
-- Click on the app's name in `"Apps to translate"` tab, and in `"Other Settings"` fill in `"Delay Before Starting to Translate WebViews"` to `2000`.
+- Click on the app's name in "Apps to translate" tab, and in "Other Settings" fill in "Delay Before Starting to Translate WebViews" to "2000".

 ### A particular app is not being translated

-- Click on the app's name in `"Apps to translate"` tab, and in `"Other Settings"` fill in `"Delay Before Starting to Translate WebViews"` to `2000`.
+- Click on the app's name in "Apps to translate" tab, and in "Other Settings" fill in "Delay Before Starting to Translate WebViews" to "2000".
-- If some parts of the app are still not being translated, click on the app's name in `"Apps to translate"` tab, and enable `"Aggressive Mode"`.
+- If some parts of the app are still not being translated, click on the app's name in "Apps to translate" tab, and enable "Aggressive Mode".

 ### A game app is not being translated

-- Due to technical limitations, `"AllTrans"` will not work with many games.
+- Due to technical limitations, "AllTrans" will not work with many games.
 Nothing can be done about this.

 ### If you still have problems like "Force Close" or parts of an app not being translated

 Contact me for support.
 When you do, I will need atleast the following information -

-1. The name of the app, along with a **link to download the app** from some APK store like `Google Play Store`, `CoolApk`, etc.
+1. The name of the app, along with a **link to download the app** from some APK store like "Google Play Store", "CoolApk", etc.
 1. Your phone's Android version.
-1. A `"logcat"` of you trying to open the app which gives you problems.
+1. A "logcat" of you trying to open the app which gives you problems.
 You can use apps freely available on the Play Store for this, such as [This one](https://play.google.com/store/apps/details?id=com.nolanlawson.logcat)

 Once you have the above, contact me on the  [XDA support thread](https://forum.xda-developers.com/xposed/modules/xposed-alltrans-completely-translate-t3539878).
-You can also report issues on the  [Project's `Github`](https://github.com/akhilkedia/AllTrans).
+You can also report issues on the  [Project's "Github"](https://github.com/akhilkedia/AllTrans).

 ## Donations